Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Preliminaries

 \end{assumption}

+Assumption \ref{asm:positivity}, also called the overlap condition, ensures that every observable level of the potential confounders $(U, X)$ has a positive probability of being observed with any treatment $t$, and is needed for nonparametric identification of causal effects.
+Assumption \ref{asm:sutva} is a standard consistency condition.
+The focus on this work relates to Assumption \ref{asm:unconfoundedness}.
+By conditioning on $U$ and $X$, we ``block" non-causal paths between the treatments and the outcome, so that any residual dependence between the treatments and the outcome must be induced by the intervention on the treatment (See Figure \ref{fig:diagram}).
+Under this assumption $f(Y=y \mid do(T=t)) = \int_{\mathcal X, \mathcal U} f(Y=y \mid T=t, X=x, U=u) f(X=x, U=u) dx du$.

-Since $u$ is not observed, and $x$ alone does not block all backdoor paths, then treatment effects are not identifiable without additional assumptions.
-In this case, a common solution is to conduct a sensitivity analysis which characterizes how the implied causal effects change under different assumptions about $U$ and its relationship to $T$ and $Y$.
+However, since $U$ is not observed, and it is not generally true that $f(Y=y \mid do(T)=t, X=x) = f(Y=y \mid T=t, X=x)$, treatment effects are not identifiable without additional assumptions about the influence of $U$.
+In this case, a common solution is to conduct a sensitivity analysis which characterizes how the implied causal effects change under different assumptions about $U$ and its relationship to $T$ and $Y$ given $X$.